You are listening to the Sean Hannity radio show podcast.

 He's even offering me free tickets.

-I'm like, yeah, I'm gonna try.
+I'm like, yeah, I'm going to try.

-I'm really gonna try.
+I'm really going to try.

-How do I just I have a hard time saying I hate plays?
+How do I just, I have a hard time saying, I hate plays.

 I just hate them.

-I don't have any artistic I know for all he's anti-intellectual, Hannity.
+I know for all he's anti-intellectual, Hannity.

-Well, I read all the Harvard classics.
+I read all the Harvard classics.

-I'd rather sit and read Paradise Lost Again or Dante's Inferno.
+I'd rather sit and read Paradise Lost again or Dante's Inferno.

 More entertaining.